 Yoga has been around for many thousands of years and can be described in countless different ways.
 Physical benefits include increased strength, flexibility and balance, better lung capacity and improved health, fitness and wellbeing.
 It also helps lower stress levels and improves relaxation and focus.
 Beyond the physical and stripped of its many definitions yoga is essentially a way of life that allows us be in touch with ourselves in a way that can provide a calm state of mind, an internal happiness and a balanced life.

 Clare has a very open-minded and anatomically focused approach to her teaching and has studied and been influenced by many different styles and traditions of yoga over the years.
 She is a fully trained and insured teacher and has also gained teaching qualifications in Yoga Therapy Techniques and Restorative Yoga.
-Currently most of her teaching focuses on a creative Vinyasa Flow style yoga with a strong focus on alignment, however she complements this with a love of restorative, yin and mindfulness yoga and is always happy to discuss personal needs; be they restorative yoga, yoga therapy or otherwise.
-She currently teaches in London-based studios but is also available to teach privately both on a one-to-one basis and for small groups, and can also be contacted for corporate classes and workshops.
+Her passion lies within a creative Vinyasa Flow style yoga with a strong focus on alignment, however she complements this with a love of restorative, yin and mindfulness yoga and is always happy to discuss personal needs.
+She currently teaches both privately and in studios across London, and can be contacted for corporate classes and workshops.

-A dynamic and creative style of vinyasa flow yoga based around the principles of Ashtanga; synchronizing the movement and breath of the body through asana (posture).
-Classes are challenging yet calming, strong yet flowing and are designed to build strength, awareness and openness in the body, allowing the student to develop at their own pace and discover the inner teacher within them.
+Vinyasa Flow is a dynamic and creative style of fluid and flowing yoga that synchronises the movement and breath of the body through asana (posture).
+Clare’s classes are challenging yet calming, strong yet flowing and are designed to build strength, awareness and openness in the body, allowing the student to develop at their own pace and discover the inner teacher within them.
 Clare focuses her classes strongly on alignment but aims to create a freeness in the body while educating people about their own physical and mental potential.
 They are also good fun and a serious workout!

 Yoga for Sports